-Atypical populations that have been researched in regard to this association are populations with Williams Syndrome, with autism, with dyslexia, and blind individuals.
+Atypical populations that have been researched in regard to the language-vision/space association are populations with Williams Syndrome, with autism, with dyslexia, and blind individuals.
 Individuals with Williams Syndrome have issues comprehending visuospatial language and locating objects, especially in the horizontal axis (Landau & Hoffman, 2005; Phillips, Jarrold, Baddeley, Grant, & Karmiloff-Smith, 2004).
 Individuals with autism show a smaller repertoire of spatial terms in comparison to non-autistic controls (Bochynska, Vulchanova, Vulchanov, & Landau, 2020).
-A large body of literature has produced controversial results about developmental dyslexia, where children with dyslexia have better (e.g., Swanson (1984); karolyi2004dyslexia), worse (e.g., Benton (1984); Winner et al. (2001)) and similar visuospatial abilities as control age-matched children (e.g., Siegel and Ryan (1989); Sinatra (1988); Winner et al. (2001)).
-A meta-analysis of the findings in this field reveals that dyslexic samples yield lower means of performance in visuospatial tasks, although within-group variability is higher than in control groups (Chamberlain, Brunswick, Siev, & McManus, 2018).
-Over time, individuals with dyslexia tend to perform similarly to typical individuals in many visuospatial tasks (Von Károlyi & Winner, 2004).
-Research on blind individuals has also shown that traditionally visual brain regions are recruited during verbal tasks such as Braille reading (e.g., Kupers et al. (2007); Uhl, Franzen, Lindinger, Lang, and Deecke (1991)), verb generation in response to nouns (e.g., Amedi, Raz, Pianka, Malach, and Zohary (2003); Burton, Snyder, Diamond, and Raichle (2002)) and sentence comprehension (e.g., Bedny, Pascual-Leone, Dodell-Feder, Fedorenko, and Saxe (2011); Röder, Rösler, and Neville (2000)), although only when the individual was already blind as a child (Bedny, Pascual-Leone, Dravida, and Saxe (2012)).
+A large body of literature has produced controversial results about developmental dyslexia, where children with dyslexia have better (e.g., Swanson, 1984; @karolyi2004dyslexia), worse (e.g., Benton, 1984; Winner et al., 2001) and similar visuospatial abilities as control age-matched children (e.g., Siegel and Ryan, 1989; Sinatra, 1988; Winner et al., 2001).
+A meta-analysis of the findings about dyslexia reveals that dyslexic population samples yield lower means of performance in visuospatial tasks, although within-group variability is higher than in control groups (Chamberlain, Brunswick, Siev, & McManus, 2018).
+As they grow up, individuals with dyslexia tend to perform similarly to typical individuals in many visuospatial tasks (Von Károlyi & Winner, 2004).
+Finally, research on blind individuals has shown that traditionally visual brain regions are recruited during verbal tasks such as Braille reading (e.g., Kupers et al., 2007; Uhl, Franzen, Lindinger, Lang, & Deecke, 1991), verb generation in response to nouns (e.g., Amedi, Raz, Pianka, Malach, & Zohary, 2003; Burton, Snyder, Diamond, & Raichle, 2002) and sentence comprehension (e.g., Bedny, Pascual-Leone, Dodell-Feder, Fedorenko, & Saxe, 2011; Röder, Rösler, & Neville, 2000), although only when the individual was already blind as a child (Bedny, Pascual-Leone, Dravida, & Saxe,2012).

 In sum, there is enough evidence to believe that far-transfer of abilities from the visuospatial domain to language is possible.
 Much of the research so far on the association between the two domains has been done with static tasks or with tasks that do not measure processing, but offline outcomes.
 In this study, we adopted another approach.
 We aimed to examine transfer from the visuospatial domain to language in real time processing of speech in the L1 and the L2, and if and how domain-general mechanisms regulate the transfer.
 Specifically, we asked whether visuospatial anticipation abilities would transfer for L1 and L2 anticipation based on lexical stress-verb tense suffix associations at intermediate and advanced levels of proficiency, and if there was transfer, whether it was mediated by verbal and visuospatial WM memory.
-We analyzed transfer at different levels of proficiency because transfer from one domain to another has been shown to vary along with command (Bel, Sagarra, Comı́nguez, & Garcı́a-Alcaraz, 2016; PRIMER EXP; Hopp, 2017), and anticipation abilities in speech using stress-suffix associations also improve over time [Sagarra and Casillas (2018); PRIMER EXP].
+We analyzed transfer at different levels of proficiency because transfer of linguistic skills across languages may vary along with command (Bel, Sagarra, Comı́nguez, & Garcı́a-Alcaraz, 2016; PRIMER EXP; Hopp, 2017), and anticipation abilities in speech using stress-suffix associations also improve over time [Sagarra and Casillas (2018); PRIMER EXP].
+Hence it is possible, that transfer of anticipation skills also varies depending on the proficiency of the speaker.